 Yes, it’s true that being an empath can be a struggle.
 We just feel energy SO much more deeply than most of the population.
-They don’t get us, and so we get labeled as being “overly sensitive” or “a drama queen”.
-We just experience emotions, both our and those of others, on a level that is overwhelming at times.
-Because of this, we spend a good chunk of our lives in a state of chronic stress.
+They don’t get us, and so we get labeled as being “overly sensitive” or “drama queens”.
+We just experience emotions, both ours and those of others, on a level that is overwhelming at times.
+Because of this, we spend a good chunk of our lives under chronic stress.
 And it’s made worse when we don’t know how to manage that energy and practice good energy self-care regularly!
 Understanding the things that stress out empaths most certainly helps.
 You can’t manage energy very well when you don’t know what is impacting it the most.

 What are the things that tend to stress out empaths the most?

 An empath is an emotional sponge.
 We literally feel the emotions of others.
 And we can feel the emotions of others as if they are our own.
 So put us in a large group and it can drain us pretty quickly.
 All of that emotional energy coming at us can be very overwhelming.
 This is one of the reasons why we tend to leave parties or large gatherings earlier than the rest.
 Our energy just gets so depleted that we need to go spend some time in solitude to release energy and recharge.